w3c/wai-components/index.md

     accessibility in the different components
 -   **developers** provide the appropriate alternative text wording
--   **authoring tools** enable, facilitate, and promote providing alternative text in a Web page
+-   **authoring tools** enable, facilitate, and promote providing alternative text in a web page
 -   **evaluation tools** are used to help check that alternative text exists
 -   **user agents** provide human and machine interface to the